gullitmiranda/mac-migration-tool/README.md

 ## Features

 - Sync home folder
+- Analyze and filter sync logs
 - Export and install applications
 - Migrate settings
 - Dry-run option for testing
-- Automated setup of the new Mac

 ## Prerequisites

 Before running the migration script, ensure that:

 - Both Macs should be on the same network
-- SSH access enabled on the new Mac
+- SSH access is enabled on the new Mac
-- the terminal (e.g. Terminal, iTerm2, Warp, etc.) that you'll be using has Full Disk Access:
+- The terminal (e.g., Terminal, iTerm2, Warp, etc.) that you'll be using has Full Disk Access:

   1. Open System Preferences > Security & Privacy > Privacy.
   2. Select "Full Disk Access" from the left sidebar.